 5. Begin your research

-Do some homework before you begin policy writing.
+Do your homework before you begin policy writing.
 Gather data on your company and the policy topic to create a solid policy everyone abides by.
 Thorough research can also help you bridge the gaps in your existing policies with relevant info.
 Here are a few ways to gather information:

-• Check sample policies as a starting point
+- Check sample policies as a starting point

-• Conduct org-wide surveys and interview employees
+- Conduct org-wide surveys and interview employees

-• Brainstorm with your policy-building team and involve topic experts
+- Brainstorm with your policy-building team and involve topic experts

-• Get the latest info on state and federal laws relevant to your policy and create or update it accordingly
+- Get the latest info on state and federal laws relevant to your policy and create or update it accordingly

 💡Pro Tip: Use ClickUp Form View to build surveys and forms to collect input from your employees.